Starts: November 8, 2019 9:00 am | Ends: November 17, 2019 5:00 pm

 “Becoming a mediator has been a life changing process.” – Lili, Volunteer Mediator

-All volunteer cohort members will complete 35 hours of professional mediation training in November, followed by a six-month, 50-hour mediation cohort (December 6, 2018 – May 16, 2019), which includes a three-times a month commitment of a 3-hour shift on the first three Thursdays of the month from 5:30-8:30 pm.
-This allows RNW to maintain its high standards of service and commitment to improving Portland’s neighborhoods, while providing a valuable skill-building experience for the volunteer.
+All volunteer cohort members will complete 35 hours of professional, equity-informed mediation training in November, followed by a six-month, 50-hour mediation cohort (December 12, 2019 – May 21, 2020), which includes a three-times a month commitment of a 3-hour shift on the first three Thursdays of the month from 5:30-8:30 pm.
+This allows RNW to maintain its high standards of service and commitment to serving Portland’s communities, while providing a valuable skill-building experience for the volunteer.

-35 hours of professional mediation training which covers the various dimensions of mediation work, including: conflict theory, mediation stages, empathetic listening, and facilitating negotiations PLUS analysis of power/oppression dynamics and interrupting racism/internalized racism.
+35 hours of professional mediation training which covers the various dimensions of mediation work, including conflict theory, mediation stages, empathetic listening, and facilitating negotiations PLUS analysis of power/oppression dynamics and interrupting racism/internalized racism.
 The value of this training is $1,070.
-We offer this training free of charge to our all POC volunteer cohort.
+We offer this training free of charge to our POC volunteer cohort.
 You must be committed to attending all days/times of the initial 35 hour training to be considered as an applicant.
-These dates/times are 9am-5pm on the following days.
+These dates/times are 9am-5pm on the following days:

-- 2 Fridays: November 2nd and November 16th
+- 2 Saturdays: November 9th and November 16th

-Selected volunteers will attend the initial training and then complete 54 hours of additional volunteer time through the POC mediation cohort program in exchange for the free training.
+After the initial training, volunteers will complete 54 hours of additional volunteer time through the POC mediation cohort program in exchange for the free training:

 Volunteers additionally have the opportunity to:

-- Be an equity informed mediator at “table mediations” through our Neighborhood Mediation Program after successful completion of new mediator criteria.
+- Be an equity informed mediator at “table mediations” through our Community Mediation Program after successful completion of new mediator criteria.

 - Participate in a variety of regular trainings, gatherings, and outreach events.